 - $30 per person

-Note that although we collect a credit card at the time of making the reservation, we don't charge the fee at that time.
-If you don't show up and you don't cancel your appointment, the fee will be charged.
+Note that although we ask for a credit card at the time of making the reservation, you will not be charged unless you don't show up and you don't cancel your appointment.
 For our Portfolio Tour & Tasting, the fee is waived with purchase.

 Visiting other wineries